-3.18 Suspension of Standing Orders
+Suspension of Standing Orders

-- a) Except where this would contravene any provision of the constitution or any direction made by the Independent Regulator of NHS Foundation Trusts any one or more of the Standing Orders may be suspended at any meeting, provided that at least two-thirds of the Board of Directors are present including one Executive Director Member of the Trust and one Non-Executive Director and that at least two-thirds of those present signify their agreement to such suspension.
-The reason for the suspension shall be recorded in the Trust Board's minutes. - b) A separate record of matters discussed during the suspension of Standing Orders shall be made and shall be available to the Chair and Board of Directors. - c) No formal business may be transacted while Standing Orders are suspended. - d) The Audit Committee shall review every decision to suspend Standing Orders within a timeframe agreed by the Trust Chair. - 3.19 Variation and amendment of Standing Orders - These standing orders shall be amended only if; - Upon a notice of motion under Standing Order 3.9 - Upon a recommendation of the Chair or Chief Executive included on the agenda for the meeting; - That two-thirds of the Board members are present at the meeting where the variation or amendment is being discussed, and that at least half of the Trust's Non-Executive Directors vote in favour of the amendment; - Providing that any variation or amendment does not contravene a statutory provision or direction made by the.
-Independent Regulator of NHS Foundation Trusts.
+- a) Except where this would contravene any statutory provision or any direction made by the Secretary of State or the rules relating to the Quorum (SO 3.13), any one or more of the Standing Orders may be suspended at any meeting, provided that at least two-thirds of the whole number of the members of the Board are present (including at least one member who is an Officer Member of the Trust and one member who is not) and that at least two-thirds of those members present signify their agreement to such suspension.
+The reason for the suspension shall be recorded in the Trust Board's minutes. - b) A separate record of matters discussed during the suspension of Standing Orders shall be made and shall be available to the Chairman and members of the Trust. - c) No formal business may be transacted while Standing Orders are suspended. - d) The Audit Committee shall review every decision to suspend Standing Orders within a timeframe agreed by the Trust Chair.

+Variation and amendment of Standing Orders